adrihans/Decoding_NER_Biases/docs/index.md

 Based on that, we wanted to compute the same kind of results, but going further because we thought that some of the methodology they used was not really good enough.
 For instance, they are defining some first names associated exclusively to specific ethical groups, while it is obviously quite different in real life - and actually they explain that in the article.[^limits_article]

-Thus, we thought of testing biases firstly one first names, with the dataset they used to begin, but then with other datasets, from the US governement or the open data website of the city of New York.
-Then, we wanted to see if we could get the same kind of results, which is to say identifying biases in the results of the algorithms, but on other types of named entities : geographical named entites like city or country names, and company names.
-While there are little possible discriminations if the models are biased towards some geographical named entities, with company names it could end up discriminating some companies based on the fact their names do not soud western - at least that's what we want to check - because NER models are used sometimes to tag articles for example.
+Thus, we thought of testing biases firstly one first names, with the dataset they used to begin, but then with other datasets, from the US government or the open data website of the city of New York.
+Then, we wanted to see if we could get the same kind of results, which is to say identifying biases in the results of the algorithms, but on other types of named entities: geographical named entities like city or country names, and company names.
+While there are little possible discriminations if the models are biased towards some geographical named entities, with company names it could end up discriminating some companies based on the fact their names do not sound western - at least that's what we want to check - because NER models are used sometimes to tag articles for example.

 In order to look for biases and to test the fairness of NER algorithms, we had to get two main things for each application:
 - a dataset containing what we had to test with detailed information when useful (i.e first names, city names ... with their respective ethnicity, birth year, population...)